Eric-Bradford/TS-EMO/README.md

-E. Bradford, A. M. Schweidtmann, and A. Lapkin, “Efficient multiobjective optimization employing Gaussian processes, spectral sampling and a genetic algorithm,” Journal of Global Optimization, pp. 1–33, 2018.
+E. Bradford, A. M. Schweidtmann, and A. Lapkin, “Efficient multiobjective optimization employing Gaussian processes, spectral sampling and a genetic algorithm”, Journal of Global Optimization, pp. 1–33, 2018.

 @article{Bradford2018,